 EDSS History | Inspiring Endless Potential

-The beginnings of the Edmonton Down Syndrome Society took place in 1988, when a group of four families, all who had new babies with Down syndrome, found themselves on a waitlist for services from the Edmonton Early Intervention Program.
+The beginnings of the Edmonton Down Syndrome Society took place when a group of four families, all who had new babies with Down syndrome, found themselves on a waitlist for services from the Edmonton Early Intervention Program (EEIP).

 We grew and we began wanting to do more for our kids and our families.
-We evolved to the point of organizing a volunteer Board of Directors made up of parents.
-We have been blessed with many capable parents contributing their time and energy to help us meet the needs of families and their children.
-In 1995 we incorporated as a charitable organization under the name the Edmonton Down Syndrome Society and hosted our first national conference for the Canadian Down Syndrome Society.
+We evolved to the point of organizing a Volunteer Board of Directors made up of community members and have been blessed with many capable parents contributing their time and energy to help us meet the needs of families and their children.
+In 1995 we incorporated as a charitable organization under the name the Edmonton Down Syndrome Society and hosted our first national conference for the Canadian Down Syndrome Society (CDSS).
 We have since hosted CDSS National Conferences in 1995, 2001 and again in 2015.

 In 2008, in partnership with Capital Health (now Alberta Health Services), the EDSS funded a pilot project to develop a Pediatric Down Syndrome Medical Clinic at the Stollery Children’s Hospital.
-We provided funding to hire a full-time nurse over 2 years to support the Clinic.
-This project was so successful, that after 2 years, the program received full funding through Alberta Health Services and is an integral part of health care for our population.
+We provided funding to hire a full-time nurse over 2 years to support the clinic.
+This project was so successful that after 2 years the program received full funding through Alberta Health Services and is now an integral part of health care for the Down syndrome population.
 The Edmonton Down Syndrome Clinic's caseload now exceeds 500 children.

-Internally, our staff has grown to include a Family Support Liaison who will assist families from our region (from Red Deer north to the Territories), to navigate the many systems, government, education, health and social networks and programs, that our families come into contact with on a regular basis.
-We are proud to collaborate with other like-minded organizations such as the Canadian Down Syndrome Society nationally, Inclusion Alberta provincially and the Gateway Association locally.
+Our full time Family Support Liaison assists families in our mandated area from Red Deer north to the Territories, to navigate the many systems including government, education, and health and social networks and programs that our families come into contact with on a regular basis.
+We are proud to collaborate with other like-minded organizations such as the Gateway Association locally, Inclusion Alberta provincially, and the Canadian Down Syndrome Society nationally.